-By the way, you won’t always need to wait until your current contract is up because some companies will buy out your current contract (up to a certain amount).
+By the way, you won’t always need to wait until your current contract is up because some companies will buy out your current contract (up to a certain dollar amount).

 In case you’re wondering if this method of saving money is ethical, it is.

-The companies make the rules to benefit them, not you.
+Large companies make the rules to benefit them, not you.
 There’s no ethical reason why you shouldn’t use the very rules they make to benefit themselves in ways that benefit you, as long as what you are doing is within their rules and not against the law.

 Switching to a competitor to take advantage of a low introductory rate is no more unethical than a company drawing customers in with low introductory rates and then raising them on the sly to boost their profit margins.

 Now, to finish up on a related but slightly different note, here’s a fantastic short video that explains how grocery stores play on your emotions and human nature to maximize the profits they squeeze out of your pocketbook.

 Note: As always, you can watch the video at full screen by clicking the “square” icon in the lower right-hand corner of the video.